GrimLink/mage/CHANELOG.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## [Unreleased]

+## [1.8.0] - 2022-02-07
 ### Added
 - Hyva setup options

+### Changed
+- Renamed option sample to add sample
+- Made all commands with prefix `new` without hypen, see the readme for how to the new command syntax

 ## [1.7.1] - 2021-09-11
 ### Changed